Felipe32R/SGCE/README.md

 The system consists of three core layers:

-1. **Frontend Application** — voter- and candidate-facing interface built with React.
+1. **Frontend Application** — voter and candidate interface built with React.
 2. **Backend API** — business logic and secure authentication built with NestJS.
 3. **Database Layer** — PostgreSQL database fully modeled and configured from scratch.